0z-cloud/vx/README.md

          cp -R $old_from_env $new_env_path
     ```

-- Done, now change the domain names and ports settings on your new cloud target childs from production environments, and deploy!
+- Done, now change the domain names and ports settings on your new cloud target children from production environments, and deploy!

 ### Create a new environment (API and target) by cloning some as parent: